PicPay/trabalhe-conosco-backend-dev/README.md

 sudo docker-compose up set-priorities
 ```

-## How to stop a logstash container if I need to stop data to import?
+If you need to stop a logstash container to end it abruptly, type:
 ```shell
 sudo docker-compose kill import-users
 ```

-## Hey, something is already running on port 9200, what should I do?

-Find the process running at that port and kill the process.
+And if something is already running on port 9200 and you can't start those containers, find the process running at that port and kill the process:
 ```shell
 sudo lsof -i :9200 | grep LISTEN sudo kill <PID>